suitcss/suit/doc/design-principles.md

 CSS for building self-contained, composable, configurable UI components.

-SUIT's conventions and approach are an attempt statisfy the following system design characteristics:
+SUIT's conventions and approach are an attempt to statisfy the following system design characteristics:

 1. [Single responsibility principle](#single-responsibility-principle)